 Electric scissors are a type of hand tool suitable for a variety of cutting applications.
 They are essentially battery-powered shears that cut without manually moving the blades.
 Electric scissors may also be known as power scissors or cordless scissors.
 They mostly resemble a utility knife with dual crossing blades on the end rather than a single blade, but a few models are designed slightly different.
 Most varieties are powered by alkaline batteries, but a few are powered by rechargeable batteries.

 Electric scissors have a variety of practical uses.
 They can be a very efficient cutting tool for people suffering from arthritis or other joint or muscle condition that makes manual scissors difficult to operate.
 Electric scissors can cut most anything manual scissors or shears can, including fabric, craft materials, cardboard, paper, and plastic.
+It's especially important to make sure the electric scissors are sharp when being used by someone with mobility issues.
+Dull scissors can cause severe injuries and may even result to death if mishandled.
 While electric scissors are particularly useful for opening retail packaging that is sometimes difficult to open with manual scissors, they are not effective as kitchen shears.
 This is due largely to the lack of space between and shorter length of the blades, making it more difficult to cut thicker objects or bunches.
 For instance, cutting multiple slices of bacon or bunches of green onion may be more easily accomplished with traditional kitchen shears.